top of page

 Gotta work on my socializing skills.

-He pulls his pistol now hanging at his side cocked.
-The other two still seem confident there would not be a problem, sit in their saddle, still side by side, straight ahead.
+He pulls his pistol, now hanging at his side, cocked.
+Grinning.
+The other four still seem confident there will not be a problem, sit in their saddles, still side by side, straight ahead and one on each side of the wagon.
+All focused on me.
 Amateurs, this is too easy.

-Their eyes betrayed them.
+Their posture and movements exposed them.
 Someone was approaching from behind me.
 More trouble?

-For now, will follow his direction, slowly.
+For now, I’ll follow his directions slowly.
 But in my peripheral vision, wait, now see Addison approaching.
-Standing, I turn back to face my adversaries, and saw Frank to the right, then the other side, the others.
+Standing, I turn back to face my adversaries and see Frank to the right, then on the other side, the others.

-Addison approaches, shakes her head.
-“Three grown men badgering this old guy, really?”
+Addison approaches, weapon in hand, shaking her head.
+“Grown men badgering this old guy, really?”

-“Can’t leave you alone for a New York minute without getting yourself in a jam,” Frank notes.
+“Can’t leave you alone for a New York minute without getting yourself into a jam,” Frank notes.

 “Apparently, I’m old, mentally addled, unable to communicate, and a magnet for trouble.
 We should leave posthaste, but.”
-It has turned colder, the sunsets, and the rain now whipped about by the wind would make leaving difficult and aware others are watching, dangerous.
+It has turned colder; the sun setting, and the rain now whipped about by the wind will make leaving difficult and, aware others are watching, a dangerous move.

-Acutely aware they’re watching us.
-They…, the unsavory thugs, the frightened, the feral.
-Brett, Cord, Joshua, will explore the north of main street, seeking a safe place for the night, a meal while keeping us in view.
-Addison, Frank and I will venture south of main street with the wagon checking out alleyways, shops to visit in the morning, a covered place to settle in for the night, and dinner.
+Acutely aware that they’re watching us.
+The unsavory thugs, the frightened, the feral.
+Brett, Cord, and Joshua will explore north of Main Street, seeking a safe place for the night, a meal while keeping us in view.
+Addison, Frank, and I will venture south of Main Street with the wagon, checking out alleyways, shops to visit in the morning, a covered place to settle in for the night, and dinner.

-Frank, always first to ask, “What’s the plan?”
+Frank, always first to ask, “Was there a plan?”

 “Plan update.
-Addison will join us and we’ll seek some cover.
+Addison will join us, and we’ll seek some cover.
 You three stay out of trouble while monitoring us.
 Tomorrow we’ll find out whatever, visit some local merchants and wander alleys and backyards, collecting what they do not tie down or what we can barter for.
-Then tomorrow at noon, meet and slip out.
-Hopefully without notice.”
+Then, tomorrow at noon, meet and slip out.
+Homeward bound with collected bounty.”

 Comments